Ongoing Missions Ministries

 Join us on the last Sunday of each month, and you’ll see our children collecting pennies (and other donations) for Pennies for Hunger, a program of all of the churches in Salem Presbytery to feed the hungry.
 Locally, Hospitality House and Blowing Rock Cares receive grants through the Pennies for Hunger program.

 Rumple is committed to actions that care for God’s beautiful creation, here in the beautiful Blue Ridge mountains and beyond.
-In 2022, we became a certified Earth Care Congregation.
-Email our Creation Care committee to learn more about how you can get involved in creation care activities at Rumple.
+In 2022, we became a certified Earth Care Congregation, and we received our recertification in 2023.
+We have a new hiking group that meets monthly, alternating between Saturday and weekday hikes.
+Email our Creation Care committee to be added to our hiking group email and to learn more about how you can get involved in creation care activities at Rumple.

 Rumple coordinates with Presbyterian Disaster Assistance to provide supplies and financial support for those affected by disasters.
 As these needs arise, look for announcements from Rumple about how you can help.